-June/July - Acquired the Origin Energy Networks assets, including one-third interest in the SEA Gas Pipeline, 17% interest in Envestra, the long-term asset management agreement to operate Envestra's assets (including the requisite resources) and a number of other energy assets.
+July — Acquired the Origin Energy Networks assets, including one-third interest in the SEA Gas Pipeline; 17.2 per cent interest in Envestra and the long-term asset management agreement to operate Envestra's assets (including the requisite resources); and a number of other energy assets.

 October — Terminated the agreement with Alinta for the operation and maintenance of APA’s foundation pipelines.

-November - Completed construction and commissioning of the 30 MW X41 Power Station at Mount Isa.
+November — Completed construction and commissioning of the 30-megawatt X41 Power Station at Mount Isa.

-August - Acquired the 294km Central Ranges Pipeline in northern NSW.
+August — Acquired the 295-kilometre Central Ranges Pipeline in northern NSW.

-December - Completed construction of the 287km Bonaparte Gas Pipeline in the Northern Territory.
+December — Completed construction of the 287-kilometre Bonaparte Gas Pipeline in the Northern Territory.

-Sold a number of annuity-style assets into a new minority-owned investment vehicle, Energy Infrastructure Investments (EII), while retaining 19.9% equity and remaining asset manager and operator of the assets.
+— Sold a number of annuity-style assets into a new minority-owned investment vehicle, Energy Infrastructure Investments (EII), while retaining 19.9 per cent equity and remaining asset manager and operator of the assets.

-February - Increased equity interest in Envestra Limited to 30.5%.
+February — Increased equity interest in Envestra Limited to 30.6 per cent.

-October - EII consortium (19.9% APA) purchased the North Brown Hill wind farm project in South Australia.
+October — EII2 consortium purchased the North Brown Hill wind farm project in South Australia.

 March — Acquired the Berwyndale Wallumbilla Pipeline in Queensland.

-April - Increased interest in Hastings Diversified Utilities Fund to 17.5%.
+April — Announcement of the acquisition of a 14.9% interest in Hastings Diversified Utilities Fund.

-November - Increased interest in SEA Gas Pipeline to 50%.
+November — Increased interest in SEA Gas Pipeline to 50 per cent.

-April - Announced a 10% capacity expansion of the Roma Brisbane Pipeline to meet increased demand.
+April — Announced a 10 per cent capacity expansion of the Roma Brisbane Pipeline to meet increased demand.

 May — Announced expansion of the Mondarra Gas Storage Facility to over five times its previous capacity following signing of a long term contract.

-June - Acquired the 1,630km Amadeus Gas Pipeline in the Northern Territory underpinned by a long term gas transportation agreement.
+June — Acquired the 1,630-kilometre Amadeus Gas Pipeline in the Northern Territory underpinned by a long term gas transportation agreement.

-July - Acquired the 80MW Emu Downs Wind Farm in Western Australia and development rights for an adjacent 130MW development site, underpinned by a 20-year revenue agreement.
+July — Acquired the 80-megawatt Emu Downs Wind Farm in Western Australia and development rights for an adjacent 130-megawatt site, underpinned by a 20-year revenue agreement.

-October – With AGL, announced the joint development of a 242MW gas-fired power station in Mount Isa (Diamantina Power Station) following the signing of a long term customer agreement to 2030.
+October — With AGL, announced the joint development of a 242-megawatt gas-fired power station in Mount Isa (Diamantina Power Station) following the signing of a long term customer agreement to 2030.

-December - Sold the Allgas Network into a new APA minority-owned investment vehicle GDI (EII) Pty Ltd, while retaining a 20% equity interest and continuing to operate the assets under a long-term asset-management contract.
+December — Sold the Allgas Network into a new APA minority-owned investment vehicle GDI (EII) Pty Ltd, while retaining a 20 per cent equity interest and continuing to operate the assets under a long-term asset-management contract.

-Announced 13% capacity expansion of the Goldfields Gas Pipeline following signing of a 20-year gas transportation agreement.
+— Announced 13 per cent capacity expansion of the Goldfields Gas Pipeline following signing of a 20-year gas transportation agreement.

-January - Announced a further 15% capacity expansion of the Goldfields Gas Pipeline following signing of a 15-year gas transportation agreement.
+January — Announced a further 15 per cent capacity expansion of the Goldfields Gas Pipeline following signing of a 15-year gas transportation agreement.

-November - With AGL, announced construction of a 60MW open-cycle power plant, Leichhardt Power Station, adjacent to the Diamantina Power Station site in Mount Isa.
+November — With AGL, announced construction of a 60-megawatt open-cycle power plant, the Leichhardt Power Station, adjacent to the Diamantina Power Station site in Mount Isa.